dgryski/go-perfbook/performance.md

 more specialized one more suited to the presented task.
 There is no compiler switch that will give you an equivalent boost in performance.

-Optimizing floating point FFT and MMM algorithm differences. gttse07.pdf
+TODO: Optimizing floating point FFT and MMM algorithm differences in gttse07.pdf

 A profiler might show you that lots of time is spent in a particular routine.
 It could be this is an expensive routine, or it could be a cheap routine that